what's covered in this article

 Choosing between pre-treated or untreated wood flooring can be one of the most important decisions you can make when deciding which floorboard is going to work best for you.
 Initially it may seem like an obvious choice – “choose a pre-treated boards because it saves me work”.
 However both pre-treated and untreated wood flooring have their advantage and disadvantages which should be carefully considered before making the decision as to what will work best for you and your property.

-Engineered oak flooring is available in either pre-treated or untreated boards.
-In this article, JFJ Wood Flooring looks at the features, benefits and drawbacks for each type, in order to help you decide which type is most suitable for your flooring requirements.
+In this article, JFJ Wood Flooring looks at the features, benefits and drawbacks for each type, in order to help you decide which type is most suitable considering both the short and long term.

 Optional Additional Treatments